vuberezin/PrintParted/README.md

 # *PrintParted*

 *PrintParted is a program for viewing the disk partition table without disk operations.
-Disk partitions and freespace are shown in a pie chart using the Qt-5.15 framework.
+Disk partitions and freespace are shown in a pie chart using the Qt-5.15 framework and Libparted.
 It can be useful for quickly finding information about disk partitions.
 In some cases, it is useful for someone to use information about disk sectors and freespace before disk operations.*

 # *Basic Functionality*

 *This contains two tables with description disks and partitions of each disk.
 Pie chart contains information about disk partitions and freespace of each disk in percentage.
-Charts are clickable and using them gives the result is viewing selected rows associated with selected disk.
+Charts are clickable and display the selected partitions in the partition table associated with the selected disk.
 Freespace is displaying after pressing Enter on selected row.
 Also, disk partitions and freespace are displaying in the context menu in table with description disks.
 In this case, freespace means space outside of already generated partitions and can be used to expand existing partition or create new one.*

 *Libraries required for Ubuntu, Debian:*<br />